 - Reduce coverage on older cars.
 Consider dropping collision and/or comprehensive coverage on older vehicles.
 “If your car is worth less than 10 times the premium, purchasing the coverage may not be cost-effective,” Ruiz says.

 - Bundle your policies.
-Purchase homeowners and car insurance from the same insurer to qualify for a discount, if available.
+If available, purchase homeowners and car insurance from the same insurer to qualify for a discount.

 - Take advantage of low mileage discounts.
 Some insurers offer lower costs to motorists who drive fewer miles per year.